stephenmcd/mezzanine/docs/blog-importing.rst

 Simply run ``import_posterous`` command with the right params.
 You need to get your API key from the `Posterous API Reference <https://posterous.com/api>`_::

-    $ python manage.py import_posterous --mezzanine-user=.. --api-token=.. --posterous-user=your_posterous_login --posterous-pass=your_posterous_password --posterous-host=the_hostname_for_your_blog
+    $ python manage.py import_posterous --mezzanine-user=.. --api-token=.. --posterous-user=your_posterous_login --posterous-pass=your_posterous_password

+If you have more than one blog on your posterous account check out the ``-posterous-host`` option.
 Be aware that like the tumblr importer, this leaves your media assets on the posterous servers.
 If you're worried about posterous being shut down you may want want to have a closer look at the API to actually export your media.

 Importer API - Adding New Importers
 ===================================